Articles on: Transferring Notes

 3. You'll see checkmarks on pages that Scriptation considers Inserted.
 Uncheck every page that should be a Native script page — this tells Scriptation they are official script pages;

-📝 NOTE: On Mac, a regular click will check a page but won't uncheck it.
+📝 NOTE: On macOS, a regular click will check a page but won't uncheck it.
 To uncheck a page, hold ⌘ (Command) and click.
 Right-clicking will not work — it must be ⌘+Click.

 1. Touch or click Save.

-Part 2: Prep the Destination Script (New Draft)
+Part 2: Prep the destination script (new draft)

 If the source script had an extra page (like a cover page, title page, or score page created outside Scriptation), the destination script needs a matching page so the transfer lines up correctly.

-Add a Matching Page
+Add a matching page

 1. Open the new draft in Scriptation;